zio/zio/docs/reference/contextual/automatic-zlayer-derivation.md

 }
 ```

-### Caveat: Manual layers do not respect `ZLayer.LifecycleHooks`
+### Caveat: Manual layers do not respect `ZLayer.Derive.Scoped` and `ZLayer.Derive.AcquireRelease`

-When manually creating ZLayer instances without using ZLayer.derive, the lifecycle hooks (initialize and cleanup) won't
+When manually creating ZLayer instances without using ZLayer.derive, the lifecycle hooks won't be automatically
-be automatically invoked.
-Refer to [Resource Management in ZIO](../resource/index.md) for more details.
+invoked.
+Refer to [Resource Management in ZIO](../resource/index.md) for more details about general resource management
+in ZIO.